 Overall, the Tugboat thrives to offer the extra room and stability many Dinghy riders are lacking when slashing around town and down hills.
 The Tugboat costs around $30 more than the Dinghy.
 Personally, I think it’s worth every extra penny.

-UPDATE: Loaded Boards has recently released the Loaded Coyote, a great new challenger to the Tugboat and Dinghy.
-With a size in-between the two, the Coyote has very impressive capabilities for commuting, freestyle, and freeride, all in a compact and portable package.
-It comes at a slightly higher price point, but for me, it is worth every additional penny.
-See my full review here.
+UPDATE: Loaded Boards has recently released the Loaded Ballona, a great new challenger to the Tugboat and Dinghy.
+The Ballona has very impressive capabilities for commuting, tricks, and freeride, all in a compact and portable package.

 Landyachtz Tugboat deck and design